Gota7/FileCrypt/README.md

-# String Scrambler
+# FileCrypt
-A gibberish converter.
+A gibberish and file encryptor.

 ## Usage for existing programs
 Read the instructions in Decrypt.key, and encrypt or decrypt strings by importing Decrytor into your python program, and using